Canadian Army Military Police

 Whistles

 The illustrated whistle is the "Metropolitan" Brand, manufactured by J. Hudson & Co.
 Barr Street Hockley, Birmingham England.
 Introduced in the late 1800's it was very popular with British civil and Military Police.
 It is fitted with a leather strap marked with the "C Broad Arrow" denoting Canadian military property.
+This pattern of whistle strap was still in use in the Canadian military in the 1960s.
+It is possible the illustrated example dates from the Second World War.

 Notebook